jkotan/nexdatas.configtool/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Jessie (and Wheezy) packages can be found in the HDRI repository.
+Debian Buster, Stretch or Ubuntu Focal, Bionic packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key